hcassar93/wispr-go/README.md

 - FFmpeg
 - OpenAI API key (configured in `.env` file)
 - Internet connection (for API calls)
+- **Screen Recording Permission** for Hammerspoon (for screenshot features)

 ## Privacy Note

-This tool sends your audio recordings to OpenAI's servers for transcription and processing.
+This tool sends your audio recordings and captured screenshots to OpenAI's servers for transcription and processing.
 Please ensure you're comfortable with this before recording sensitive content.
+Screenshots capture whatever is visible on your screen during recording sessions, so be mindful of any confidential information that may be displayed.